First Things to Know about TouchDesigner

-Click on the CHOP type "Pattern" and place it in the network.
+Click on the CHOP type "Pattern" and place the Pattern CHOP in the network.

 Bring up OP Create again.
 You can find a specific operator by typing its name.
 Type "noi", click on Noise, and create a Noise CHOP.

-6. Six Families of Operators act on images, motion, 3D and text
+6. Six Families of Operators act on images, motion channels, 3D and text

 Press the Tab key and select COMP.
 There are three categories of components.
 From 3D Objects choose a Geometry COMP which prepares SOPs and a Material for 3D rendering.

 Press the Tab key again.
 From the Panels list, choose a Slider COMP, which one of the 2D gadgets for building control panels.

 Node inputs are found on their left side, and outputs are on their right.
 Press Tab and create a TOP called Monochrome, and place it to the right of

 Connect the output of

 mono1 in one of two ways: Click-and-drag-release.
 Or click-release, move, click-release.